armhold/infinity/README.md

 ### Really Big Numbers

-Any file contains a sequence of bytes- we string these bytes together to create a single number.
+Any file contains a sequence of bytes- we string these bytes together to create a single number out of the many smaller ones.
 Each byte has eight bits of storage.
 Every added bit doubles the potential "range" of numbers.
 Since a byte has eight bits, each time you add a byte, the range is doubled eight times.

 This quickly leads to some pretty big numbers.